Sandbox Commands

 islo stop

-Stop a running sandbox without removing it.
+Stop one or more running sandboxes without removing them.

 Syntax: